JhaNishant/bp-nerve-identification/README.md

 *  **Dataset uses run-length encoding (RLE) on the pixel values.**

-*  **The dataset consists of 5635 training images and their masks, and 5508 testing images. **
+*  **The dataset consists of 5635 training images and their masks, and 5508 testing images**

 About the data-